RedTachyon/redtachyon/README.md

 PhD student at École Polytechnique, working on simulating virtual crowds through Deep Reinforcement Learning.
 Check out my [recent paper](https://arxiv.org/abs/2209.09344)!
 In the past I was at University of Warsaw, KTH Royal Institute of Technology, and Aalto University.

-In my free time, I'm a maintainer of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) (the official continuation of [OpenAI Gym](https://github.com/openai/gym)), sometimes reviewing other people's bugs, sometimes adding my own bugs...
+In my free time, I'm the maintainer of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) (the official continuation of [OpenAI Gym](https://github.com/openai/gym)), sometimes reviewing other people's bugs, sometimes adding my own bugs...
 I mean, features.
 Sometimes I also help with [PettingZoo](https://github.com/Farama-Foundation/PettingZoo), [SuperSuit](https://github.com/Farama-Foundation/SuperSuit) and other projects in the [Farama Foundation](https://farama.org/).

 My two main personal projects are [Coltra](https://github.com/RedTachyon/coltra-rl) and [CrowdAI](https://github.com/RedTachyon/CrowdAI), which both form the core of my PhD research.
 Coltra is a somewhat general DRL library, designed to work seamlessly with multiagent environments and complex observation spaces.
 CrowdAI is a crowd simulation engine built on top of Unity ML-Agents in which I animate my crowds.